Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 What Are the Disadvantages of Filing for Divorce First in New York?

 Filing for divorce first in New York may be an effective strategic move, but it can also come with unexpected disadvantages.
-While taking the first step might provide control over the timing and jurisdiction of the case, it also places the filing spouse under increased financial, legal, and emotional pressures.
-From the burden of covering initial court fees to setting the tone for potentially contested proceedings, petitioners must be mindful of how filing first may impact the overall outcome.
+While taking the first step might provide control over the timing and venue of the case, it also places the filing spouse, who becomes the plaintiff, under increased financial, legal, and emotional pressures.
+From the burden of covering initial court fees and setting the tone for potentially contested proceedings to the awareness that a divorce is a public record, petitioners must be mindful of how filing first may impact the overall outcome.
 Misunderstanding the potential drawbacks could lead to challenges in areas like property division, custody arrangements, and long-term financial stability.

 If you’re considering a divorce in New York, it’s important to understand how filing first could affect your case.
 Consulting with experienced Manhattan divorce lawyers can help you make informed decisions and protect your interests throughout the process.
 The Law Office of Richard Roman Shum, Esq. provides dedicated legal guidance to individuals going through divorce and family law matters.
-Contact us today at (646) 259-3416 to schedule a consultation and discuss the best approach for your situation.
+Contact us today at (646) 259-3416 to schedule a consultation and discuss an approach tailored to your situation.

 Timing Considerations When Filing for Divorce First in New York